km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit27/writeup.md.md

 ![Image couldn't load](images/Screenshot-Bandit27-3.png)
 ![Image couldn't load](images/Screenshot-Bandit27-4.png)

 Now we see another problem.
-Most other guides are outdated and don't cover this, but you cannot connect from localhost, so you must leave the overTheWire server and create a temporary directory on your own device.
-If you are worried about getting compromised(OverTheWire hacking your system), then you can use a VM, but I personally will be continuing on the Ubuntu application.
+Most other guides are outdated and don't cover this, but you cannot connect from localhost, so you must leave the OverTheWire server and create a temporary directory on your own device.
+If you are worried about getting compromised (OverTheWire hacking your system), then you can use a VM, but I personally will continue with the Ubuntu application.

 ![Image couldn't load](images/Screenshot-Bandit27-5.png)

-After downloading the repository, make your way through it and cat the readme.
+After downloading the repository, navigate through it and cat the README.

 ![Image couldn't load](images/Screenshot-Bandit27-6.png)